rbuskens/spinnaker.github.io/documentation/getting_started.md

 * Click **Launch**.
 * Click **View Instances**.
 Make note of the **Public IP** field for the newly-created instance.
 This will be needed in the next step.
+* Note that it will take several minutes for Spinnaker post-configurations to complete.

 1. Shell in and open an SSH tunnel from your host to the virtual machine.
 * Add this to ~/.ssh/config